 We are offering 5,800,000 shares of our common stock.
-This is our initial public offering and no public market currently exists for our common stock.
-We expect the initial public offering price to be between \$12.00 and \$14.00 per share.
-We expect to receive approval to list our common stock on The NASDAQ Global Market ("NASDAQ") under the symbol "COLL."
+This is our initial public offering and prior to this offering there has been no public market for our common stock.
+The initial offering price is \$12.00 per share of common stock.
+We have been approved to list our common stock on The NASDAQ Global Select Market ("NASDAQ") under the symbol "COLL."